florentx/fiole/docs/template.rst

 The HTML escaping cannot be activated globally.
 Each string which is potentially unsafe should be filtered with ``|e``.

-The output of inline expressions must be Unicode or ASCII only.
-Use the filter ``|s`` to convert any object to Unicode.

 These features are not supported (among others):